makerdao/community/contributing/gnr-summary-guide.md

 - Do not include "umm", "so", "like", irrelevant tangents, and any other obfuscating language.
 The aim of the summary is to most clearly capture the main points in a concise and readable fashion that is semantically true to how the point was spoken.
 - Add an `h4` Discussion header at the end of each section to capture questions and comments made during that part of the call.
     -  If there are no questions or comment do not include a Discussion header.
-- Use backticks to add a `` `Chat` `` marker to the beginning of questions or comments coming from the chat.
+- Add a `` `Chat` `` marker to the beginning of questions or comments coming from the chat.
     - Only include insightful comments or important questions.
 Especially include content that is responded to on the call.

 ### Special Language Rules

-In standardizing the rules around contributing, the community maintains a [writing-style-guide](https://community-development.makerdao.com/contributing/style-guide) that contains all the rules for consistent language, grammar, and formatting.
+In standardizing the rules around contributing, the community maintains a [writing-style-guide](https://community-development.makerdao.com/contributing/writing-style-guide) that contains all the rules for consistent language, grammar, and formatting.
 Below are the rules most relevant to these summaries:

-- Please follow the [Naming Convention guidelines](./contributing/style-guide#naming-conventions) found in the writing style guide.
+- Please follow the [Naming Convention guidelines](./contributing/writing-style-guide#naming-conventions) found in the writing style guide.
 - Use short, concise sentences.
 The balance is to use the least words for the most accurate and comprehensive coverage of what the speakers are saying.
 - Use [oxford commas](https://en.wikipedia.org/wiki/Serial_comma).
 - Capitalize names of people and online handles.